AFLplusplus/AFLplusplus/docs/sister_projects.md

 # Sister projects

 This doc lists some of the projects that are inspired by, derived from, designed for, or meant to integrate with AFL.
-See README for the general instruction manual.
+See README.md for the general instruction manual.

 !!!